Myrrrca/mwatch-mod/README.md

 ## Linux Kernel Module

 #### Overview
-This Linux kernel module sets a watchpoint on a specified memory address.
+This Linux kernel module sets a watchpoint (hardware breakpoint) on a specified memory address.
 When this memory address is accessed, the module triggers its callbacks.

 #### Functionality
 1. The memory address to monitor is set via a module parameter and can be modified through the sysfs entry located at `/sys/module/mwatch/parameters/mwatch_addr`.